tu-graz-library/docs-repository/docs/deployment/index.md

 3. Services VM (invenio03-prod)

-The virtual machines for Test and Production are split into two categories, **Web Server** and **Services**.
+These virtual machines are split into two categories, **Web Servers** and **Services**.
 In this guideline we will take a look on both:

 ### Web Server VM